|

 The Duke of Cumberland stayed at the Golden Falcon in 1749, when he came to Chester to pursue his intrigue with Lady Henrietta, wife of the first Earl Grosvenor.

+An even older inn, the White Bull, mentioned in 1642, was incorporated into the Golden Falcon in 1752.
 The inn was long in the hands of the Kenna family- and had been commonly referred to as Kenna's from at least 1711.
-The last of the family, Miss Catherine, died in 1770 but the inn had passed out of their hands by then- in 1763 it was acquired and partially rebuilt by George Smith, who also owned what was Chester's grandest coaching inn, the Golden Lion, which once stood where the entrance to the entrance to the Forum is now.
+The last of the family, Miss Catherine, died in 1770 but the inn had passed out of their hands by then- in 1763 it was acquired and partially rebuilt by George Smith, who also owned what was Chester's grandest coaching inn, The White Lion, which once stood where the entrance to the Forum is now.

 But the great days of the Falcon had passed away with the last of the Kenna family and, in spite of the improvements carried out by George Smith, custom diminished and the career of the inn as such came to an end and the premises were put to other uses.
 By 1772, this former Row had become a vinegar manufactory until George Eaton bought and eventually demolished all the properties on the site to build his brewery.
 His son, Peter Eaton expanded the business, altered the stables to take more fermenting vessels and sunk a 33 metre well.
 In 1849, he was given notice by the council to control the smoke coming from his furnaces.
 He served as Mayor of Chester in 1856-7.

-No reference to the Falcon occurs in the 1782 directory and the building is then in the occupation of "John Tomlinson, surgeon".
+No reference to the Golden Falcon occurs in the 1782 directory and the building was then in the occupation of "John Tomlinson, surgeon".
 Thirteen years later, the premises are listed as in the occupancy of "Messrs, Tomlinson, Brewers, Northgate Street" and the doctor, presumably one of the owners, had moved to Bridge Street.

 A new brewery was built on the site in the 1850s.
 Eaton's